wickedest/Mergely/README.md

 https://mergely.com

 Mergely is a JavaScript component for differencing and merging files interactively in a browser (diff/merge), providing rich API that enables you to easily integrate Mergely into your existing web application.
 It is suitable for comparing text files online, for example, .txt, .html, .xml, .c, .cpp, .java, etc.

 Mergely has a JavaScript implementation of the Longest Common Subsequence (LCS) diff algorithm, and a customizable markup engine.
+It computs the diff within the browser.

 ## Installation

 ### Installation via webpack

 The recommended way to install mergely and its dependencies is to use a Node package manager (`npm` or `yarn`) and [webpack](https://webpack.js.org/).

 It is highly recommended that you start by cloning [mergely-webpack](https://github.com/wickedest/mergely-webpack).
 The webpack has everything that you need to get started.

 ### Angular 6.1.1

 You can also use mergely within angular.
 You can start by cloning [mergely-angular](https://github.com/wickedest/mergely-angular).

 ### Installation via .tgz